odtch/odtdungeon/README.md

 # ODT - Dungeon
-Summer week 2023, have fun and enjoy
+Summer week 2023, have fun and enjoy.
+One goal is to separate the main thread from the scene- and render-thread in the realtime raytracer.

 + github
 + main